ismd/screenshotgun/README.md

 # Screenshotgun
 Open cross-platform screenshoter with cloud support and server part.
-With this application you can make screenshots, draw figures or write text and then upload to:
+With this application you can make screenshots, draw figures or write text and then copy them to clipboard or upload to:
 * [screenshotgun.com](http://screenshotgun.com)
 * Dropbox
 * Google Drive